niklasberglund/transmission-rpc-bash/README.md

 It can be used for adding torrents for download and tracking progress.

+**Is the script not working as expected on your system?
+Please create an issue.**

 # Usage
 A very basic example is: `./transmission-rpc.sh -s myserver.com -u myusername -p mypassword <torrent>` where *\<torrent\>* can be an external link, local path or a magnet link.